Multi-Model Fusion - Entity Enricher Documentation

 Rule-Based Merge

 Deterministic rules are applied based on each field's data type.
-No additional LLM calls are needed — resolution is instant and free.
+Almost always this needs no LLM call at all — resolution is instant and free.
+The one exception is numbers the models disagree about wildly, which no rule can honestly settle; see below.

 Field TypeRuleRationale